mui/material-ui/docs/pages/blog/premium-plan-release.md

 We started development with [row grouping](https://mui.com/x/react-data-grid/row-grouping/), which enables users to group data based on repeating values in the grid.
 For example, users can now group orders by buyers, movies by directors, or cities by the governing parties.

-These kinds of use cases would usually be dealt with using a different query on the database, perhaps requiring a new service end-point, maybe even a new front-end, with all the UX challenges this would entail.
+These kinds of use cases would usually be dealt with using a new query on the database, perhaps requiring a new service end-point, maybe even a new front-end, with all the UX challenges this would entail.

-Now it’s available at the end-user's fingertip, directly in the data grid.
+Now it’s available at the end-user's fingertips, directly in the data grid.
-Users are encouraged to explore the data and create combinations with multiple grouping criteria, and are then able to export these new views to Excel, with the latest Premium feature: Excel export.
+Users are encouraged to explore the data and create combinations with multiple grouping criteria, and are then able to export these new views to Excel, with the next Premium feature: Excel export.

 ## Excel export

-One of the most requested features, the [“Excel export”](https://mui.com/x/react-data-grid/export/#excel-export) enables users to bring the data from the grid into Excel, while mirroring the existing visualization in the data grid based on filters, sorting, and row grouping.
+One of the most requested features,
+[Excel export](https://mui.com/x/react-data-grid/export/#excel-export) enables users to save the data from the grid as an Excel spreadsheet that mirrors the existing visualization in the data grid based on filters, sorting, and row grouping.

 In the future we intend to support all of the features impacting visualization of the data grid, but we’d love to hear from you if there’s anything in particular you’d like to see in future releases.